wolfstriker134/RockPaperScissors/README.md

 # RockPaperScissors

-This is a simple Rock Paper Scissors game
+This is a simple Rock Paper Scissors game made with python

 ## PLEASE READ ##